wtolkien/meta-vyos/README.md

   that possibly makes more sense in an embedded environment
 - Deal with issues related to logging and frequent file system write access that could wear out an embedded flash filesystem
-- Performance improvements: embedded devices often have slow disk access because the underlaying technology is SDCards, etc. VyOS's CLI is disk-read heavy, performance may be improved by copying the whole /opt/vyatta tree to a ramdisk
 - Debug!